 Kim Rabbidge, a leading Australian Garden writer and photojournalist, writes a regular blog - "Our Australian Gardens".
 Leylandagreen featured in her February 15, 2013 article on landscape designer Michael Bligh - the man behind the transformation of our garden.
 The photos in her blog are not mine but Kim has done a wonderful job in highlighting some of the features of Leylandagreen in Spring.
 To view the article click on the link below.

-Leylandagreen is available for advertising and film location shoots; for weddings and wedding photographs; for photography club outings; and for garden clubs and charitable groups to visit.
+Leylandagreen is available for weekends, short - stays, and, by special arrangement, longer rentals; advertising and film shoots; for weddings and wedding photographs; for photography club outings; and for garden clubs and charitable groups to visit.

 From Sydney (app 90 minutes) take the M5/Hume Highway until the Mittagong exit.
 Proceed through Mittagong, take the Bowral turnoff and continue through the township.
 At the end of the main street (Bong Bong Street) is a large roundabout - take the left hand exit and follow Kangaloon Road past the Golf Course/Cemetery; go through another roundabout - take the second exit - then yet another roundabout (at the Christian School), again taking the second exit.
 Approximately 1.2 km from this point you will see a large sign on your left indicating "Sproule's Lane".
 The entrance to Leylandagreen is directly behind the Sproule's Lane sign - the property with the pine tree hedging.